 - a.
 Absence due to illness verified by a medical note, and/or parental note, hospitalization, death in the family, religious observances, required court or immigration appearances, attendance at health clinics, approved college visits, schools trips, and similar situations are considered to be excused absences and the student should be given three days in which to make up exams, projects and/or classwork.
 Students with excused absences must be given the opportunity to make up any missed test or assignments. - b.
 For unexcused absences, students may make-up late or missing work according to the following guidelines: - i.
-Students have a minimum of three days to make up missing assignments for partial credit (see department grading policy). - c.
-If a student is required to quarantine due to testing positive for the coronavirus, work missing due to quarantine sick time must be submitted to the teacher no later than two weeks from when the student returns to school from the quarantine period.
+Students have a minimum of three days to make up missing assignments for partial credit (see department grading policy). - ii.
+Missing assignments cannot be turned in past the end of the marking period.